How to Elevate Your ITIL Incident Management Process (in 2024)

 Together, the urgency and impact will determine an appropriate priority designation.
 This in turn will help you use your resources efficiently so that your engineers aren’t scrambling to resolve every incident with the same level of fervor.

-📄 Download our free white paperThe Role of AIOps in Enhancing NOC Support—for a detailed look at the ways we’re applying bleeding-edge machine learning and automation to simultaneously reduce human effort and better identify and prioritize incidents.
+📄 Download our free white paperThe Role of AIOps in Enhancing NOC Support—for a detailed look at the ways we’re applying bleeding-edge machine learning and automation to reduce human effort and better identify and prioritize incidents simultaneously.
 And schedule a free NOC consultation to see how we can bring these capabilities to improve your support workflow.

 2. Incident Logging

-NOCs that can store a significant amount of historical incident data, such as alarms and ticket history, can squeeze insights from this historical data to conduct problem management (preventing problems from occurring in the first place by identifying incidents’ root causes and ultimately resulting in greater stability and better support.)
+NOCs that can store a significant amount of historical incident data, such as alarms and ticket history, can squeeze insights from this data to conduct problem management (preventing problems from occurring in the first place by identifying incidents’ root causes, ultimately resulting in greater stability and better support.)

 Unfortunately, many of the tools support teams use to manage incidents automatically clear logs after a set amount of logs or file size.

 An external data storage solution is often necessary here.
-Moreover, data often must be consolidated from multiple sources and transferred from devices, and stored in such a way that it won’t be cumbersome to access in the future.
-This can be a challenge in and of itself if you don’t have an NMS (like SolarWinds or Nagios) capable of processing data from multiple sources at the same time (and actually configured to do so).
+Moreover, data often must be consolidated from multiple sources, transferred from devices, and stored in such a way that it won’t be cumbersome to access in the future.
+This can be a challenge in and of itself if you don’t have a centralized Manager of Managers capable of processing data from multiple sources simultaneously (and actually configured to do so).

 • Conduct a review to see if you’re capturing and storing historical incident data.
 You may need an external storage solution to house that data.

-• Once you’ve captured a good amount of historical incident data (over several weeks or months), use what you learn to help you classify future alarms to help engineers more quickly determine whether an event signaled by an alarm is truly a business-impacting incident, and how severe it is.
+• Once you’ve captured a good amount of historical incident data (over several weeks or months), use what you learn to help you classify future alarms.
+This will help engineers more quickly determine whether an event signaled by an alarm is truly a business-impacting incident and how severe it is.

 • If you haven’t already, establish a formal problem management program to pull important trends out of your incident data to drive proactive continuous improvement.

-If investing in a solution like that is out of reach at the moment, this may be a situation where partnering with a third-party NOC support provider like INOC can be beneficial.
+If investing in a solution like that is out of reach at the moment, partnering with a third-party NOC support provider like INOC may be beneficial.

 3. Incident Categorization

-It can also be difficult to appropriately label incidents by category since you often run the risk of getting too granular and creating incident categories that are so specific that they only occur, say, once every six months—and are therefore not very helpful for trending problems.
+It can also be difficult to appropriately label incidents by category since you often run the risk of getting too granular and creating incident categories that are so specific that they only occur, say, once every six months—and are, therefore, not very helpful for trending analyses.

 Take it from us—it’s much easier to get buy-in from leaders on new tools, better training, or other resources when the data makes the business case for you.